What Our Ophthalmologist Wants You to Know

 Glaucoma is actually the name for a group of disorders, all of which affect the optic nerve.
 In order for your eyes to function without problems, the optic nerve needs to be healthy.
-Glaucoma conditions often cause damage to the optic nerve due to unusually high levels of pressure in the eye.
-At Texas Eye Surgeons, our treatment staff has years of experience helping glaucoma patients find relief.
+Conditions often cause damage to the optic nerve due to unusually high levels of pressure in the eye.
+At Texas Eye Surgeons, our treatment staff has years of experience helping patients with complex eye issues.

-Doctors aren’t completely sure what starts the process within the eye that results in glaucoma.
-It’s thought that there are genetic factors related to glaucoma.
-People who are over the age of 60 and/or have a family history of glaucoma are more likely to develop the disease than the rest of the population.
-The eye pressure that causes damage to the optic nerve (resulting in glaucoma) builds due to problems with either the amount of fluid in the eye or the eye’s drainage system.
+Doctors aren’t completely sure what starts the process within the eye that results in glaucoma, although, studies suggest there are genetic factors.
+People who are over the age of 60 and/or have a family history are more likely to develop the disease than the rest of the population.
+The eye pressure that causes damage to the optic nerve builds due to problems with either the amount of fluid in the eye or the eye’s drainage system.
 In some people, the eye produces too much fluid.
 In others, the drainage system doesn’t work as quickly as it should, resulting in too much fluid in the eye.
 When this pressure gets too high, the optic nerve begins to break down.
 As the optic nerve deteriorates, blind spots in the vision may result.

 - A ring of light, or a halo around lights